 We are also making large strides towards having NOMAS known throughout the entire campus.
 In Spring 2009, NOMAS was awarded “The Outstanding Diversity Program of the Year” and “The Innovative Group of the Year” during the NJIT Highlander Student Awards Ceremony for our Black History Month Exhibition.
 We have also contributed to the profession by having helped establish the New Jersey chapter of NOMA.

 ACM SIGGRAPH is a global non-profit, volunteer organization providing year-round programs for the computer graphics community which at NJIT CoOAD is primarily Digital Design students.
 The group meets four times a year to view video or multimedia computer graphics presentations, hear lectures, provide tutorials, or for panel or discussion groups.
 Topics commonly covered in group discussions revolve around the SIGGRAPH animated shorts introduced at the annual SIGGRAPH conference, which is an integral part of faculty participation in the large organization.

 The chapter works to form an esprit du corps among digital design students, to foster a digital community, and promote cross disciplinary interaction throughout the School of Art + Design.
 Chapter membership also awards special SIGGRAPH benefits such as discounts on conferences, publications, and videos.
-The student chapter of ACM SIGGRAPH is led by Nathaniel Soto.
+The student chapter of ACM SIGGRAPH is led by Monica Nelson.
 The faculty advisor for SIGGRAPH is Augustus Wendell.